Hardhats,

 To join the community, visit this site often and subscribe to the free electronic mailing list.
 Share your experiences and ideas with like-minded professionals.

-How quickly this site grows and what it will look like depends on your feedback.
+This site, itself almost 20 years old, depends on your feedback.
 You need to tell us what will help you support your current VISTA system or make the decision to adopt it.
 Whether you are an experienced VISTA user looking to exchange ideas or are just now considering it, this site is for you.

 Beginnings